dotnet/vscode-csharp/CONTRIBUTING.md

 depending on which configuration is built.
 Then, launch the extension here and change the VSCode setting `dotnet.server.path` to point to the Roslyn executable path you built above and restart the language server.

+If you need to debug the server, you can set the VSCode setting `dotnet.server.waitForDebugger` to true.
+This will trigger a `Debugger.Launch()` on the server side as it starts.

 ### Creating VSIXs

 VSIXs can be created using the gulp command `gulp vsix:release:package`.
 This will create all the platform specific VSIXs that you can then install manually in VSCode.